-Microsoft, among many announcements, announced two new features of Windows 10 at Windows Hardware Engineering Community (WinHEC) summit in Shenzhen, China.
-Features which will make your experience with Windows 10 more personal and more secure.
-While building Windows 10, the team gave much importance to make computing more personal.
-That is, Microsoft wants the device to understand its user, recognize its user.
-Microsoft wants to make your interaction with computer more like interacting with another person.
+Microsoft announced two new features of Windows 11/10 which will make your experience with Windows 11/10 more personal and more secure.
+Microsoft wants the device to understand its user, and recognize its user.
+Microsoft wants to make your interaction with the computer more like interacting with another person.
 These two new features by Microsoft are Windows Hello and Microsoft Passport.
-Windows Hello was one of the new innovations that was shown onstage for the first time at WinHEC.

 Let us check some more details about these features

 With Windows Hello capability, your computing device recognizes you.
-With Windows 10 we are moving to more secure, password-free experience powered by Next Generation Credentials and Biometrics.
+With Windows 10 we are moving to a more secure, password-free experience powered by Next-Generation Credentials and Biometrics.

 And, if your device already has a fingerprint reader, you’ll be able to use Windows Hello to unlock that device.
 For facial or iris detection, Windows Hello uses a combination of special hardware and software to accurately verify it is you – not a picture of you or someone trying to impersonate you.
 The cameras use infrared technology to identify your face or iris and can recognize you in a variety of lighting conditions.

-- A user friendly interface that provides single sign on capabilities without need of additional passwords or authentication credentials
+- A user-friendly interface that provides single sign-on capabilities without the need for additional passwords or authentication credentials

-- Integrated anti-spoofing countermeasures to mitigate physical attacks – e.g. unauthorized device logon and access
+- Integrated anti-spoofing countermeasures to mitigate physical attacks – e.g. unauthorized device login and access

 Microsoft Passport will provide a more secure way of letting you sign-in to sites or apps.
-Instead of using passwords, Windows 10 helps to securely authenticate to applications, websites and networks on your behalf—without sending up a password.
-So no shared password stored on servers for a hacker to potentially compromise.
+Instead of using passwords, Windows 11/10 helps to securely authenticate to applications, websites, and networks on your behalf—without sending up a password.
+So no shared password is stored on servers for a hacker to potentially compromise.

 Windows 10 will ask you to verify that you have possession of your device before it authenticates on your behalf, with a PIN or Windows Hello on devices with biometric sensors.
 Once authenticated with “Passport”, you will be able to instantly access a growing set of websites and services.